 The clouded leopard has the longest canines compared to their skull and body size than any other cat.

-medium sized hoofed animals such as deer, wild boar, also gibbons, macaques, slow loris, birds
+Deer, wild boar, gibbons, macaques, slow loris, birds

 Humans, tigers and leopards